d-evops-co/web/docs/_services/continuousdelivery.markdown

 We are skilled and experienced in Continuous Delivery patterns and practices, and revel in speeding up your time-to-production.

-Our preferred platform is Octopus Deploy, a Brisbane-based Continuous Delivery vendor with a global reputation, but we've also built and maintained systems on other platforms, from Github, Bitbucket, Azure DevOps, GitLab, CircleCI, BuildKite and others.
+Our preferred CD platform is Octopus Deploy, a Brisbane-based Continuous Delivery vendor with a global reputation, but we've also built and maintained systems on other platforms, from Github, Bitbucket, Azure DevOps, GitLab, CircleCI, BuildKite and others.